Heinrich Handwerck Dolls 1876-1932 German

-Handwerck’s bisque doll heads were designed by Handwerck, but produced by Simon & Halbig and are of high quality and fine workmanship which continued under the K & R ownership.
+Handwerck’s bisque doll heads were designed by Handwerck, but produced for them by Simon & Halbig and are of high quality and fine workmanship which continued under the K & R ownership.

-Heinrich Handwerck is probably best known for their Bébé dolly faced bisque head child dolls and babies, kid or composition jointed bodies, they also produced some celluloid dolls, too.
+Heinrich Handwerck is probably best known for their Bébé dolly faced bisque head Child and Baby dolls, bisque shoulder heads on kid bodies, but mostly bisque socket heads on composition jointed bodies, and some celluloid dolls.

-Note: Karl Hartmann marked his dolls with H, Hugo Wiegand also used the doll mark HW initials
+Note: Karl Hartmann marked his dolls with H and Hugo Wiegand also used the doll mark HW initials

 Heinrich Handwerck Doll Mold Numbers Identified & Trade names